N-Garai/Deepfake_Shield/README.md

 ## 📄 License

-Licensed under the MIT License.
+Licensed under the Apache 2.0 License.
 See the LICENSE file for details.